 Storage services are not explicitly included in the definition of covered services in the Access Code but would be included under common or ancillary services if they are used to provide network support services.

-Otherwise, storage services provided by batteries owned by Western Power would most likely be considered non-covered services and fall outside the provisions of the access arrangement.
+Otherwise, storage services provided by batteries owned by Western Power (including leasing out spare capacity or offering customers access to a shared storage service) are non-covered services and fall outside the provisions of the access arrangement except to the extent that they may be subject to the multi-function asset target revenue reduction provisions.